vukbgit/simplex/README.md

 * install the required Composer libraries (including itself)
 * copy in the root directory some files
 * make symlinks in the root directory to some shell scripts
-* build the filesystem structure for the local application with some ready draft files
+* build the folders structure for the local application with some ready draft files

-For details see _Filesystem structure_ below
+For details see _Folders & Files structure_ below

 ## Post-Installation Jobs ##